nerun/fanzine-cms/README.md

 **Fanzine CMS** has a basic structure: banner, navigation bar, side navigation column, main content area and a footer.
 The content also allows the use of featured images, which the user can easily activate and deactivate.
 In fact, in order to reduce the need for knowledge of the HTML language, and thanks to the power of PHP, a commented section has been added where you can define the default parameters common to all content pages.

-This section should preferably be placed at the top of the file.
-Order does not matter:
+This section should preferably be placed at the top of the article file (html or markdown).
+The order does not matter:

 ```
 <!--